The latest and final film in the Skywalker saga is due to release in December and we don't even have a title for Episode IX yet.

 While plot details have been thin on the ground so far, we do know who'll be directing Star Wars: Episode IX.

-Matt Smith, the 11th Doctor, was reported to be appearing in Episode IX but has this week made claims that he will not be in the film after all.
+Matt Smith, the 11th Doctor, was reported to be appearing in Episode IX but has since made claims that he will not be in the film after all.
 Whether that's true or not remains to be seen.

 The biggest piece of casting news however, is that Mark Hamill looks set to return to the franchise despite his character's fate in The Last Jedi.
 Hamill's Luke Skywalker will likely have a glowing-blue tint to him if and when he appears in the film.